 The BSA (British Sociological Association) Sociology of Religion Study Group (Socrel) invites essay submissions from postgraduates or early career researchers on any aspect of contemporary religion addressed from a sociological perspective.

-• a Full Pass for the Socrel Annual Conference – to be taken up by reimbursing fees for the 2022 Annual Virtual Conference or applying the prize to the following year’s event
+• a Full Pass for the Socrel Annual Conference – to be taken up by reimbursing fees for the 2023 Conference or applying the prize to the following year’s event

 • a cheque for £100 (sponsored by Taylor & Francis)

 • a £50 voucher for books from Taylor & Francis (sponsored by Routledge)

 • a year’s subscription to the Journal of Contemporary Religion

 • an opportunity to get published in the Journal of Contemporary Religion (the winning essay is subject to JCR’s normal peer review process)

 • The essay should be between 6000 and 7000 words, including footnotes and bibliography, and must not be available in print/electronic format or submitted for publication elsewhere

 • The essay should be written in English and submitted as a single MS Word document attachment, including bibliography and cover sheet.
 Please number your pages